jasonsbeer/AmigaPCI/TechnicalManual.md

 ## References
 <a id="1">[1]</a>Data Movement Between Big-Endian and Little-Endian Devices.
 Freescale Semiconductor.
 <a id="1">[1]</a>Data Movement Between Big-Endian and Little-Endian Devices.
 Freescale Semiconductor.
 <a id="2">[2]</a>PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
 Section 3.2.2.3.5.
 System Generation of IDSEL. pp. 36-37.
+<a id="3">[3]</a>Floppy Adapter.
+Ian Steadman. https://github.com/istedman/Floppy_adaptor.
+Accessed May 4, 2023.